esi/esi-issues/.github/ISSUE_TEMPLATE/feature_request.md

 Please provide a short description of your feature request here.
 E.g.:

-It would be nice if we could list the top 100 (or more?) characters by bounty, universe wide.
+It would be nice if we could list the top 100 (or more?) characters by bounty, universe-wide.

 ## Use case

-Who would be the primary consumers of this feature.
+Who would be the primary consumers of this feature?
 E.g.:

 Bounty hunters looking for people to declare war on.

 ## Authentication

-Does this feature require a new scope, an existing scope, or no scope.
+Does this feature require a new scope, an existing scope, or no scope?
 E.g.:

-Public route, no auth required.
+A public route, no auth required.

 ## Example return